StackOps/python-automationclient/README.rst

 1. Go to the directory ``python-automationclient``
 2. Once on the directory run the command ``python tool/install_venv.py`` to create a virtual environment to work on it
-3. Install the python-automationclient throught the command ``PBR_VERSION=0.5.21 python setup.py install``
+3. Install the python-automationclient throught the command ``python setup.py install``
 4. This is all!!
 Start to contribute....